 Socitm has been collaborating with the Local Government Association (LGA), the Association of Democratic Services Officers (ADSO), Lawyers in Local Government (LLG) the National Association of Local Councils (NALC), Centre for Public Scrutiny (CfPS), as well as the Ministry of Housing, Communities and Local Government (MHCLG) and the London Office of Technology & Innovation (LOTI) to ensure that the guidance that it offers is aligned to the advice and best practice being shared and promoted by all of these agencies.

-A collaboration between the LGA, Socitm and others, the remote council meetings resource hub is a central pool of information, advice and guidance designed to help councils in their decisions about what platforms to use and how to run virtual council meetings.
+A collaboration between the LGA, Socitm and others, the remote council meetings collection is a central pool of information, advice and guidance designed to help councils in their decisions about what platforms to use and how to run virtual council meetings.

 Helpful discussions at both the Local CIO Council (LCIOC) meeting and Socitm’s Committee of the Regions have focused on provisioning virtual meetings, in particular what platforms are available and how they are being used.
 We are sharing a standard template for a repository that will enable regions to capture information about the platforms being used in their areas.

 A compendium of best practice is in preparation.
 This will comprise collections of case studies where the technology/platforms are being deployed effectively and meetings are successfully being planned or delivered.
 These collections will be made available on a rolling basis on Socitm’s new resource hub.

 There are a number of discrete aspects that need to be considered in delivering effective public meetings which have been documented in the sections below.

 How are other organisations tackling issues?

 We have put together a collection of success stories from around the UK and beyond on running remote council meetings.

 It is useful to consider the technical solutions to these requirements require two discrete groups of technical functionalities:

 1. Conferencing (a platform for convening and managing the meeting), and